Revolt (3 Colours Red album): Reception

-AllMusic reviewer Jason Damas wrote that album was not a "very compelling listen", with the band lacking a "sense of humor or an individual personality" compared to other punk acts.
+AllMusic reviewer Jason Damas wrote that the album was not a "very compelling listen", with the band lacking a "sense of humor or an individual personality" compared to other punk acts.
 He noted that most of the album "rattles on at breakneck speed without ever leaving much of an impression".
 Perry said the band's "energy and undoubted ear for a tune is twiddled about with too much in the seeming search for an arena-filling sound".
 Rock Hard writer Jan Jaedike noted that the band "matured a bit" with the new album, though this came at the cost of "freshness and a latent tendency towards static compositions is unmistakable".
 The Day's Rick Koster said the band "rocks a lot [...] and are quite capable of belting out memorable choruses over the sea of barre chords".

 Chris Charles of BBC News thought the band "have opted - or have been instructed to - play it safe on the odd track or two".
-He added that when they "show their true colours it is truly an experience to behold.
+He added that when they "show their true colours, it is truly an experience to behold.
 But when they bow down to commercialism, the cracks begin to show".
 Richmond Times-Dispatch's John Piersol deemed it "mediocre," though some of the tracks "stand out as a little better than average.
 Not great, mind you, just better than average".
 The staff at Evening Standard remarked: "This is rock 'n' roll, kids, and it's loud and shouty and, erm, just a teensy bit boring.
 3 Colours Red can't make up their minds whether they want to be garage raw, or ballad pretty".
-Select writer John Mullen the band's "rage is too formulaic to reach the very concrete terrors of the Manics' 'Holy Bible, adding that the song names "read like Weird Al-style Radiohead parodies".
+Select writer John Mullen, the band's "rage is too formulaic to reach the very concrete terrors of the Manics' 'Holy Bible, adding that the song names "read like Weird Al-style Radiohead parodies".

-Revolt peaked at number 17 on the UK Albums Chart; "Beautiful Day" charted at number 11, while "This Is My Time" charted at number 36, both on the UK Singles Chart.
+Revolt peaked at number 17 on the UK Albums Chart; "Beautiful Day" charted at number 11, and "This Is My Time" at 36, both on the UK Singles Chart.